 Over the course of four weeks, students of all levels, just like you, learn to trade with confidence by focusing on both the technical and fundamental aspects of trading with our help and support throughout, providing you with a solid understanding of what is required in order to successfully trade stocks, currency and commodity markets.

-Lesson 1: The Foundation of Your Foundation Trading Programme
+- Lesson 1: The Foundation of Your Foundation Trading Programme a.
+Why Trade?

 The old buy and hold style of trading which made the inexperienced look like trading “experts” up until the advent of the global crisis in 2008 aren`t working now, as many who bought and sat on bank shares would now agree.
 CFD`s offer the trader the opportunity to go short as well as long.
 With the current state of the global markets, there are a huge amount of both buying and selling opportunities that are discussed.

 b.
 What to Trade?